Shutterstock Editor launched

 With the filter tool, Shutterstock Editor also offers the most popular changes to the color set of any given image to fit the customer message: From a cooler look called “Titanium” or warmer looks to the “Carbon” black and white conversion, the variety covers the looks best known from Instagram today.

 The Shutterstock editor is in a Beta stage at this moment.
-While we are amazed about the easiness to use the tool already, we expect it to develop over time.
+While we are amazed by the easiness of use the tool already, we expect it to develop over time.
 How do you like that new Shutterstock beta feature?